 Believe it or not, some airlines suggest that musicians purchase an additional seat (applicable adult fare, taxes and fees required) to accommodate their instruments.
 This costly choice is probably the least desirable option for frequent travelers and these extra expenses will add up quickly, even for short flights.

 It might be surprising to learn that it’s actually cheaper, in the long run, to invest in a premium travel guitar with a $3000 price tag, rather than opting to purchase a hard case and pay baggage fees (or purchase an extra seat!) for each and every future trip.

 There’s something to be said for a premium travel guitar that’s so convenient, it fits inside a backpack and can easily be stowed in the overhead bin or underneath an airplane seat, at no additional cost.
 Ciari Guitars has invented the solution for traveling musicians.
 Guitarists will never have to worry about overhead bin space, exorbitant fees or damaged instruments ever again.

-The Ciari Ascender is TSA-compliant, carry-on that makes air travel stress free, forever.
+The Ascender is TSA-compliant, carry-on that makes air travel stress free, forever.

 Musicians will no longer have to pay endless fees just so that they can make music on the road.
 There’s no need to wait in long lines or strategically plan each step of the boarding process.
 Simply grab your Ascender and go.

-If you’re a frequent traveler and guitar player and have been waiting for a solution to guitar air travel, we encourage you to try The Ascender, available for pre-sale now.
-Get it in your hands as early as January 2020.
+If you’re a frequent traveler and guitar player and have been waiting for a solution to guitar air travel, we encourage you to try the Ascender, available exclusively on ciariguitars.com.